jsoysouvanh/Refureku/README.md

 # Generated files will be located here (this is also where the generator checks if a file has already been generated)
 outputDirectory = '''Path/To/Output/Directory'''

-# Files contained in the directories of this list will be parsed
+# Directories in this list will be recursively inspected and each valid file will be considered for parsing
 toParseDirectories = [
 	'''Path/To/Directory/To/Parse'''
 ]